kaityhayes/blog/README.md

 Kaity's full-stack blog app

 My app will be heavily inspired by blogs that I have used personally in the past.
-Featuring a nav bar with links to homepage, where "everyones" blog posts will be visible a profile link where all your personal blog posts can be viewed, along with user information you will be able to create a new post from the nav bar which can then be viewed on the homepage and user page edit/delete buttons will only be available once clicked on individual post and taken to that posts id page
+Featuring a nav bar with links to homepage, where "everyones" blog posts will be visible.
+A profile link where all your personal blog posts can be viewed, along with user information.
+You will be able to create a new post from the nav bar which can then be viewed on the homepage and user page.
+Edit/Delete buttons will only be available once clicked on individual post and taken to that posts id page.

 *least important* I would like to attempt to incorporate a settings page where color changes can be implemented